 Are Ford Motor's annual earnings growth expected to exceed 3.6% over the next 3 years?

-Mr. Mark Fields has been the Chief Executive Officer and President at Ford Motor Co. since July 1, 2014.
-Mr. Fields served as the Chief Operating Officer of Ford Motor Co., from December 1, 2012 to July 1, 2014.
+Mr. Mark Fields has been the Chief Executive Officer and President at Ford Motor Company since July 01, 2014.
+Mr. Fields has Technology and innovation experience pursuing emerging opportunities through Ford’s business model expansion into mobility.
+Mr. Fields served as the Chief Operating Officer of Ford Motor Company from December 01, 2012 to July 01, 2014.
 In this role, he was responsible for overseeing Ford’s fastest global manufacturing expansion in 50 years and managing the most aggressive global product introduction schedule in its history.
-He served as an Executive Vice President and President of The Americas of Ford Motor Co., since October 1, 2005.
+He served as an Executive Vice President and President of The Americas operations of Ford Motor Company since October 01, 2005.
 In this role, he led the development, manufacturing, marketing and sales of Ford and Lincoln vehicles in the United States, Canada, Mexico and South America and was responsible for the transformation of the company’s North America operations and record profitability.
-He served as Head of the North American Automobile Operations of Ford Motor Co. since September 2005.
+He served as Head of the North American Automobile Operations of Ford Motor Company since September 9, 2005.
 From 2000 to 2002, Mr. Fields served as the President and Chief Executive Officer of Mazda Motor Corporation, leading it through a period of significant transformation.
 Prior to this, he held a number of positions in both North America and South America, including managing director, Ford Argentina.
 He served as an Executive Vice President of Ford Europe since October 2005.
-He served as Executive Vice President of Premier Automotive Group at Ford Motor Co. since April 2004, where he led all activities for Ford’s premium vehicle business group and for Ford brand vehicles manufactured and sold in European countries.
+He served as Executive Vice President of Premier Automotive Group at Ford Motor Company since April 2004, where he led all activities for Ford’s premium vehicle business group and for Ford brand vehicles manufactured and sold in European countries.
 Prior to that, he served as Chairman and Chief Executive Officer of Premier Automotive Group.
-He served as Group Vice President of Premier Automotive Group at Ford Motor Co. from July 2002 to April 2004.
+He served as Group Vice President of Premier Automotive Group at Ford Motor Company from July 2002 to April 2004.
 He joined Ford Motor in July 1989.
-He has been a Director of Ford Motor Co. since July 1, 2014.
+He served as Executive Vice President at Ford Motor Company since April 2004.
+He has been a Director of Ford Motor Company since July 01, 2014.
 He has been a Director of International Business Machines Corporation since March 1, 2016.
 He is Chair of the US-China Business Council.
 He was named a Global Leader of Tomorrow by the World Economic Forum in 2000 and CNBC Asia Business Leader – Innovator of the Year in 2001.
 Mr. Fields holds a Bachelor's degree in Economics from Rutgers University and an MBA from Harvard Graduate School of Business.

 Average tenure of the Ford Motor management team: